AlyssaChand/Home_Sales/README.md

 For this challenge, the task is to use SparkSQL to determine key metrics about home sales data.
 I used Spark to create temporary views, partition the data, cache and uncache a temporary table, and verify that the table has been uncached.

+## Overview

+This notebook demonstrates how to perform data analysis on home sales data using PySpark in a Google Colab environment.
+The steps include installing necessary dependencies, reading data from an S3 bucket, performing SQL queries, caching data for performance improvements, and leveraging Parquet for optimized storage.

 ## Steps

 1. Install Dependencies and Set Up Environment